 The updated cost sheet will be posted here shortly.

 The Bilkent University program is open to undergraduate and graduate students in all majors.
 An overall grade point average of 3.0 is normally required.
 Applications from other SUNY students and non-SUNY students are welcome.
 The application deadline is March 15 for all fall semester/academic year programs and October 15 for Spring semester.

 Students are responsible for making their own travel arrangements to Ankara.
 The Office of Exchange Programs at Bilkent will provide airport pick-up services from Esenboga Airport on the official arrival dates.

 In order to understand the actual difference in cost of your semester abroad, you should compare the Estimate of Costs sheet for this program that is linked above to what you would pay normally for a semester at Binghamton. ***Cost Comparison: Binghamton University estimates the average cost for a full time student one semester on campus to be $12,993.50 in-state and $20,633.50 out-of-state.

 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Office of Financial Aid Services is able to consider only the applications of students matriculated at Binghamton.
 Non-Binghamton students should contact the financial aid office on their home campus for information about eligibility for financial aid programs.

 Students applying for this program are highly encouraged to apply for campus and national scholarships.
-Please visit the Office of International Programs or go to our scholarships page for more information.
+Please visit the Office of International Education and Global Initiatives or go to our scholarships page for more information.
 The Turkey Coalition of America also offers a scholarship for American minority students, which can range between $500-$2,000.
 For more information on this scholarship, please see their site.